| |

 Large Adult: 9.5″ wide x 13.5″ long (not including pom pom, without fold)

-Row 1: hdc in 2nd ch from the hook and across (40, (45), [50} hdc)
+Row 1: hdc in 2nd ch from the hook and across ((40, 45, 50) hdc) – for a two-toned beanie use main color for (23, 25, 27) stitches, then change to brim color

-Repeat row 2 to row 36 (43) [50]
+Repeat row 2 to Row (37, 43, 49)

-Lay out the rectangle so the rows are running vertically and then fold in half from left to right
+Lay out the rectangle so the rows are running vertically and then fold in half from left to right.

-Sc both ends together.
-Fasten off, leaving a long tail for sewing.
-Using your yarn needle and the long end, weave the long tail in and out around the top of the hat, cinch it closed.
-Weave in all your ends, turn hat rightside out so the seam is on the inside.
+Using your yarn needle and the long end, weave the long tail in and out around the top of the hat, pull to cinch closed.
+Sew the top closed.

 Looking for more patterns?
 Follow me on FacebookInstagram, and Pinterest!
 Please share a pic of your finished product with me.
 I’d love to see it!